rivosinc/JumpStart/docs/reference_manual.md

 Allows the diag to register a trap handler override function for S-mode traps.
 The registered function will be called when the trap occurs in S-mode.

-## Running and Debugging diags
+## Running Diags

-### Running diags on Spike
+JumpStart diags can be run on Spike and QEMU targets.

+The target can be specified by passing the `-Dtarget` option to `meson setup`.
+The target can be `spike` or `qemu`.

-`meson test` will attempt to run the diag on Spike.
-To see the options being passed to Spike as well as the output from Spike, run `meson test` with the `-v` option.
+`meson test` will attempt to run the diag on the target.
+To see the options being passed to the target, run `meson test` with the `-v` option.

 ```shell
 meson test -C builddir -v